straut12/sj4u-gh/_pages/ref/coding/html.md

 * [html](https://www.w3schools.com/html/html_intro.asp) (HyperText Markup Language) is the language web browsers use to output a web page.
 You can use a simple notepad editor to type html formatted text into a txt document and then open it directly with a web browser. [geekforgeeks](https://ide.geeksforgeeks.org/tryit.php) also have a handy app.
 When viewing a web page using a browser, right click, select 'view page source', and you'll see the html for that page.
 Tags or angle brackets, often in pairs (opening/closing) are used to write the html elements (<body></body>).
 Some common tools used to improve the appearance and usefulness of web pages is cascading style sheets (css), JavaScript, and PHP.
 * [css](https://en.wikipedia.org/wiki/CSS) is a styling tool.
 It gives the ability to put all of your formatting elements, colors, fonts, tables, menus, etc in one location.
 This helps with organization and allows you to make global changes easily.
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) is a scripting language and can provide a user-interaction element with higher level functions.
 Typically used on client side or front end (compared to the back end or server side using java, python, ruby, etc).
+However Node.js is a run-time environment that will allow javascript to run on server side.
 * [PHP](https://www.php.net/manual/en/intro-whatis.php) is also a scripting language that supports databases and runs on the server side.
+PHP is older and javascript(Node.js) or Python(flask) are server/back-end frameworks that are other alternatives.

 > [codepen.io](https://codepen.io/) is a great way to test html, css, js code.
 You get see your code for all three in separate window panes and there are live updates as you type.